saahen-sriyan-mishra/Camouflage-Shield/README.md

 - Log in with your credentials.
 - Encrypt and save images using different algorithms.
 - Copy the encrypted image code.
-- View encrypted images using the proper algorithm and key.
+- View encrypted images using the proper algorithm and key after entering the proper image code.
-- Use the hash text encrypter for text-based encryption.
+- Use the hash text encrypter for text-based encryption. (used for demonstartion in case Database not is accessable)

 ## Limitations

 - Avoid high-resolution or very complex images (limited to 1MB).
 - The application may face challenges with large volumes of data generated while image processing.
-- Dynamic updation limitation (need to re-start application to login, image encrypted code is visible only after re start)
+- Dynamic updation limitation (need to re-start application to login, image encrypted code is visible only after re-start)

 ## Security Considerations